z3dd4-de/Breakout/README.md

 Actually, it was as simple as I thought and after around two hours I got a working game with the first level.
 But this game had no end yet and the level completed screen was still missing.
 You could loose the game and restart it, though.

-This is now a final first version with six levels, level switching, level completed screen and end game / restart screen.
+This is now a final first version with ten levels, level switching, level completed screen and end game / restart screen.
 A chilling music was also added (https://opengameart.org/content/calm-relax-1-synthwave-421k).
+This version now includes highscores (locally saved).

 I will eventually put a tutorial on my "Ants Godot"-Youtube channel.